Should you breastfeed or bottlefeed twins?

 Do whatever your wife wants.

-Breastfeeding Option
+Breastfeeding Twins Option

 Breastfeeding is a physical and emotional burden, so I reiterate: only do this if your wife wants to.

-Bottlefeeding Option
+Bottlefeeding Twins Option

 Save some money for formula ahead of your twins’ arrival (just in case), ask for it for baby gifts, and get some coupons and samples from your Pediatrician to help with the financial burden.

-When we switched to bottle feeding, the first thing I noticed was that there was a lot of overhead in terms of preparing and cleaning.
-But it gave me a chance as a Dad to hold my twin daughters while I fed them.
-It does provide a great bonding moment for a Dad.
-(Yes, even in the middle of the night!)
+The biggest highlight was that bottle feeding gave me a chance (as a Dad) to hold my twin daughters while I fed them.
+It was a great bonding moment for Dad.
+(Yes, even bottle feeding twins in the middle of the night!)

 With enough practice, you’ll be able to feed both twins simultaneously with bottles.